 Our bazaar stroll in Jaipur starts from Pink City's renowned Hawa Mahal, a building that has been exposed to a chequered history of more than two centuries yet miraculously remained intact with fresh colors.
 During the 18th century, artisans with unprecedented craftsmanship gathered in Jaipur from across the country in response to the King's call, turning the city into a hive of activity.

-'The best bazaar is located in Jaipur'— this turns out a well-justified statement.
+'The best bazaar is located in Jaipur'— this turns out to be a well-justified statement.
 Previously an essential stop during the Indian leg of the Silk Road journey, the city has intersecting alleyways that, with their flanking stores, exude a charisma of Indian traditions.
-These tiny shops surprisingly boast an eclectic local collection—copper teapots, ironware, lacquerware, ivory products, candy, leather shoes, jewelry, etc. And browsing through the celebrated wedding dress street is just like time-traveling into a technicolor world.
+These tiny shops surprisingly boast an eclectic local collection—copper teapots, ironware, lacquerware, ivory products, candy, leather shoes, jewelry, etc. Browsing through the celebrated wedding dress street is just like time-traveling into a technicolor world.

 You would fancy sitting down for a respite at the roadside.
 With stone stools and screen walls in every household, the legacy of North African Islamism lives on in Jaipur's time-honored architecture.
 Your bazaar trip wouldn't be complete unless you quench your thirst with a cup of genuine Masala chai and then enjoy an ice cream handmade from pure milk.